Garrocho/django-page-search/README.md

-django-page-search
+Django Page Search
 ==================

-Searching for content on the pages of your website
+:Version: 0.0.7

-BSD-licensed page search tools for Django, built by Charles Garrocho <http://charlesgarrocho.github.io>
+:Description: Searching for content on the pages of your website.
+Provides a simple search content in your html pages.
+The research just does not work in your templates

-django-page-search provides a simple search content in your html pages.
-The research just does not work in your templates.
+:Contributors: Charles Garrocho, Arthur Assunção

 Installation:
 -----------------------------